In case of glue down installation:

 After applying adhesive to both sheets, you wait 24 hours, after which you can choose between cold and hot welding.
-Information about these techniques can be found on page 20 to 23 of our installation manual, which you can download below.
+If you want to learn more about hot welding, this video here will guide you through it: Information about these techniques can be found on page 20 to 23 of our installation manual, which you can download below.

 After laying your vinyl floor, let it rest for 1 to 3 days.
 Keep furniture out of the room and keep traffic to a minimum.
 When moving heavy furniture, always protect your floor.